All over the world, courts have been weaponized against those who speak truth to power and stand up for the rights of the most vulnerable.

 We went to court; the perpetrator did not show up.
 Then the case was postponed, and then they gave us another date, and the other date came, then I went to…the court.
 Again, he did not show up.
 After that the detective told me that he is not going to proceed with my case.
 They are going to appoint someone, some detective for me.
 Ever since then I have not heard or received anything from them.

-Varity Bester from Montagu, who wished to be identified, has spent years fighting for justice both in her own assault case against her brother and in her daughter’s rape case against a family friend.
-She has consistently had to deal with delays and other issues presented by court proceedings.
+Varity Bester from Montagu, who wished to be identified, reported spending years fighting for justice both in her own assault case against her brother and in her daughter’s rape case against a family friend.
+She said she has consistently had to deal with delays and other issues presented by court proceedings.
 Two years into her daughter’s case, she said, the court told her that her case had been withdrawn and that it had mysteriously disappeared from the court roll, only for it to re-emerge later with a new court date, once again without an explanation.

 My daughter was highly traumatized by what happened, all because of how the justice system failed us.
-This year it’s the 7th year that this case is carrying on.
+This year it’s the seventh year that this case is carrying on.

-Lorraine Saman, who wished to be identified, is from Mitchell’s Plain.
-Her daughter was killed by her ex-boyfriend while at home with her children.
+Lorraine Saman, who wished to be identified, is from Mitchell’s Plain, and recounted that her daughter was killed by her ex-boyfriend while at home with her children in October 2016.
 Lorraine’s daughter had “reported him to the police but nothing was done about it.”
-Had the police provided her daughter with the urgent help that she had required of them, including by a restraining order on her ex-boyfriend, “it could’ve turned out differently,” Lorraine said.
+Had the police provided her daughter with the urgent help that she had requested of them, including by a restraining order on her ex-boyfriend, “it could’ve turned out differently,” Lorraine said.

 Although the alleged perpetrator was identified by a child who witnessed the murder, and despite the fact that blood was found on his shirt, he was released on bail and at the time of the interview was still free.